Trekking and Tour Planner in Nepal | Family | Holiday | Volunteer Trips

 Autumn (September-November)

 Another popular time to hike to Annapurna Base Camp is in the autumn.
 The temperature is comfortable and varies between 15-20°C during the day.
 The mountains are magnificently visible, and the skies are clear.
-Landscapes take on hues of yellow, orange, and red as the vegetation begins to change colours.
+Landscapes take on hues of yellow, orange, and red as the vegetation begins to change colors.
 Since the trails are dry, trekking is made simpler.
 The only drawback to this time of year is that it is also the busiest, which means that the trails may become congested.

 Winter (December-February)

-The least favoured time of year to trek to Annapurna Base Camp is winter.
+The least favored time of year to trek to Annapurna Base Camp is winter.
 During the day, the temperature falls between -10°C and 5°C, which is extremely low.
 The mountains are magnificently visible, and the skies are clear.
 The trails are dry, and there aren’t many people around.
 However, snow can cover the higher elevations, making trekking difficult.
 To complete this walk during the winter, sufficient supplies and equipment are required.
 This time of year is ideal if you are an experienced trekker who wants to escape the crowds.

 The Annapurna Base Camp Trek is best done in the spring (March to May) and autumn (September to November).
 Both of the seasons provide pleasant weather, clear skies, and breathtaking mountain views.
 Since the trails are dry, trekking is made simpler.
 However, summer (June-August) can also be a good option if you don’t mind getting muddy and wet.
 The least crowded season is winter (December to February), which can be ideal for seasoned hikers who want to avoid the masses.